xen0n/github-rs/README.md

 time to get syntex working for stable is a larger undertaking this software only compiles on nightly for now.

+## Dependencies and Support
+github-rs is intended to work on all tier 1 supported Rust systems:

+- Windows
+- Linux
+- MacOSX

+You'll need OpenSSL installed on your machine since it's an underlying library that requires it.
+This is true for all platforms.

 ## Project Aims
 - Have a robust API where everything is error handled properly to avoid panics of any kind.
 A library is the base of an application and should